glasgowm148/Phenotype/README.md

 - The app is for personal exploration, not diagnosis.
 - Direct-to-consumer raw data can contain false positives.
 - Clinical interpretation should be confirmed with an appropriate lab test and a clinician.
-- Match labels are now stricter: a row must match the imported genotype, not just exist in the source database.
-- The app caches summary counts and the first page of the default view locally for quicker refreshes.